All Episodes

 Is it cheaper to make it there and send it here?

-We can buy it for a lower price.
+We can buy it for a lower price?

 And a lot of these problems.

-Did anything about it upset you either way, Obama or Romney?
+Well, overall, let me ask you overall, the exchange on China, did anything about it upset you either way, Obama or Romney?

-Because at some point, uh uh you know, Bob Schiefer said, Governor Romney, sounds like uh you're maybe on the verge of a trade war with China is that and Romney said, No, no, no, no, no.
+Because at some point, Bob Schieffer said, Governor Romney, it sounds like you're maybe on the verge of a trade war with China.

 We're already at a trade imbalance with China.

-We've got we can't afford that.
+We can't afford that.

-He and then he launched into how we need leadership to deal with these people, live happily ever after.
+And then he launched into how we need leadership to deal with these people, live happily ever after.

 I think Mitt Romney was absolutely right that China is basically already in a trade war with us.

-You know what are really cheap the Chicoms make is binders.
+You know what are really cheap the ChiComs make is binders.

 Have you ever had a Chinese binder?

-Probably those are the cheapest damn binders that I have ever seen.
+Those are the cheapest damn binders that I have ever seen.

-You don't want a Chi-Com binder.
+You don't want a Chikom binder.

 Yes.